Arsh1213/getting_started_with_javascript/README.md

     - Executing concrete examples rather than reading abstract theories
     - Doodling illustrative figures that graphically represents the key concepts
   Expect plenty of them throughout this mini booklet.
-  Also, please __don't ignore the small drills__ that I have embedded in the material - they reinforce the concepts.
+  Also, please __don't ignore the questions I ask you to think about and the small drills that I ask you to do__.
+They reinforce the concepts while you learn.
+They had served me good, and I hope they will be helpful for you too!

 ## Table of Content